-uncoupled vert freq. of final stage, fo

-(Hz) 6.1

-cross-coupling factor 1.00E-03

-active platform residual noise (m/rtHz) 3.00E-14
+(Hz) 6.1 cross-coupling factor 1.00E-03 active platform residual noise (m/rtHz) 3.00E-14

-The target sensitivity values are taken from Peter Fritschel's SPIE paper on Advanced LIGO from 2002 (P020016-00-R).
+The target sensitivity values are taken from figure 1 of Peter Fritschel's SPIE paper on Advanced LIGO from 2002 (P020016-00-R).
 That sensitivity curve in that paper was drawn for sapphire assuming no coating loss.
 The curve will change slightly for silica plus coating - see conclusions section for further discussion.

 The right hand column shows the factor by which the seismically excited peak due to one blade lies below the target sensitivity.
 However we should multiply by $\sqrt{2}$ to allow for uncorrelated addition of two blades.
-The noise from the top two sets of blades would then lie only a factor of ~7 below the target sensitivity, and hence some damping may be required.
+The noise from the top two sets of blades would then lie only a factor of \sim 4 below the target sensitivity, and the bottom set by \sim 8 and hence some damping may be needed if we are required to meet the technical noise requirement to be a factor of 10 below the target sensitivity.
 See the conclusions section for more discussion.